How to Get Rid of Drain Worms in the Shower (Tiny Black Worms)

 How to prevent drain worms

-Clean the bathroom with bleach
+1. Clean the bathroom with bleach

 Bleach kills the drain worms and their eggs before they hatch.
+Cleaning your bathroom is the most effective way to deal with drain worms at all stages of their life cycle.

-Use enzyme cleaners for the drains
+2. Use enzyme cleaners

-Since drain worms and drain flies rely on biological dirt such as dead skin, hair, and soap, using an enzyme drain cleaner such as Green Gobbler Drain Clog Dissolver helps dissolve their food.
+Since drain worms and flies rely on biological dirt such as dead skin, hair, and soap, an enzyme drain cleaner such as Green Gobbler Drain Clog Dissolver helps dissolve their food.
 This starves them to death and prevents their breeding.
 You can also use CLR, DF 5000, or InVade Bio Drain gel to kill drain worms.

-Reduce the level of humidity
+3. Reduce the level of humidity

-Seal crevices
+5. Seal crevices

 With these steps, you can be sure not to see drain worms and drain flies frequenting your bathroom.
 Learn how to clean the whole shower to avoid drain worms and dirt in general.